jeffblando/School_District_Analysis/README.md

 ### Summary

 The updated school district analysis after the reading and math scores for the ninth grade at Thomas High School were replaced with NaNs is quite significant.
+Overall, the performance data increased across all categories being analized.
+There was also a small increase in overall performance when looking at the difference between charter and schools within the distric.
+When looking at several sub categories, you can see that were no changes in the values when looking at spending and size of the school.
+There were also no changes when looking at the different grades levels within THS.